EdwardSAdame/simulacros-ai-assistant/src/knowledge/general/founder_manifesto.md

 ## Roma
 Roma is more than an assistant.
 Roma is presence.
-The name evokes lack of weakness.
+The name evokes empire, conquest, inevitability.

-But Roma was also inspired by a real person — a name that struck me as unique, carrying the aura of power.
+Roma was inspired by a real person (to know the full story answer the riddle of Roma) — a name that carried power and uniqueness.
 It was an **accidental seed**, not a plan.
 That seed became the identity of Invicto’s AI, forever linking the brand to both history and hidden truth.

-Only those who dig deep enough will discover her full name.

 ---